Inside Sean ‘Diddy’ Combs’ all-star defense team

 Prosecutors alleged Combs, aided by security guards, personal assistants and others at Bad Boy Entertainment, was involved in a racketeering conspiracy that involved forced labor, kidnapping, arson, sex trafficking, bribery, obstruction of justice and drug offenses.

-Combs’ defense will take center stage in the trial this week and have a chance to call their own witnesses.
+Combs’ defense made a strategic decision not to call any witnesses when it was their turn to present their case.

-But like most defense teams, they have been trying their case since the start, attempting to cast doubt on the prosecution’s case by challenging the credibility of the government’s witnesses.
+Instead, like most defense teams, they were trying their case since the start, attempting to cast doubt on the prosecution’s case by challenging the credibility of the government’s witnesses.

 “You can’t wait until your case to propagate your theory, you have to do it in their case, so every witness furthers your narrative” said Joey Jackson, a criminal defense lawyer and CNN legal analyst.
 “It’s very difficult to defend against all of this horrific behavior,” Jackson added.